dazinator/DotNet.Cabinet/README.md

 ## Isolation

-The real benefit starts to show when we want to Write files, and use isolation.
+The real benefit starts to show when we want to start using isolation.

 Let's say you are building a modular system, where you want: